1979 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1979 Quarter Errors List

-With over one billion quarters struck in 1979 across three mints, minting errors are inevitable during this high-production year.
+With over one billion 1979 quarters struck across three mints, minting errors were inevitable during this high-pressure production year.
+If your coin looks unusual, you could be holding something genuinely valuable.

 1. 1979 Struck Through Grease Quarter Error